cucumber/cucumber-jvm/README.md

 ## Hacking

-To hack on Cucumber-JVM you need a JDK and a Ruby interpreter.
-Ruby is only used for code generation (Cucumber-JVM does not have any Ruby runtime dependencies).
-Both MRI and JRuby will do.
+To hack on Cucumber-JVM you need a JDK and Maven.

-### Code generation

-With Ruby installed and on your path, install some gems that are needed for code generation:

-    gem install bundler
-    bundle install

-Now you can generate code:

-    rake generate

 ### Building Cucumber-JVM